Do most retirees live comfortably on Social Security alone?

 In addition to retirement benefits, Social Security also provides disability benefits and survivor benefits.
 Disability benefits are available to individuals who are unable to work due to a qualifying disability, while survivor benefits are available to the surviving spouse and children of a deceased worker.
 These additional benefits can provide crucial financial support in times of need.

-See also What is the 5 retirement rule?
+See also What age is the happiest time of life?

 Debunking Common Myths about Living on Social Security Alone